-With the addition of Oxford Nanpore’s GridION sequencer to our repertoire of third generation sequencing technologies, which include PacBio’s SMRT sequencing and 10X Genomics’ linked-read technology, UMN researchers are now able to directly sequence high-fidelity DNA or RNA molecules in real-time.
+With the addition of Oxford Nanpore’s GridION sequencer to our repertoire of third-gen sequencing technologies that also include PacBio’s SMRT sequencing, UMN researchers are now able to directly sequence high-fidelity DNA or RNA molecules in real-time.
 Nanopore uses a revolutionary, propriety sequencing technology to pass single DNA molecules through a protein nanopore embedded in a polymer membrane, and as an ionic current is passed through the nanopore, the disruption in this current identifies the passing sequence of bases.
 When high-quality DNA (>100kb) or RNA is inputted through the pore, this technology is capable of producing ultra-long reads with the potential for 100’s of kb in length, ideal for improving genome assembly, resolving structural variants, transcriptome analysis, and metagenomic profiling.

 As a small benchtop instrument with a straightforward library prep and loading protocol, the GridION is an optimal DIY instrument that gives users a rapid, scalable sequencing solution - ranging from one to five flow cells - that is capable of outputting up to 150 Gb in less than 48 hours when all five flow cells are used.
 The sample-to-analysis DIY workflow starts with high-quality DNA or RNA extractions that is meticulously assessed for quality and ends with MSI delivering FASTQ and BAM files for downstream analysis.